Deuterium: Quantum properties

 The deuteron has spin +1 ("triplet state") and is thus a boson.
-The NMR frequency of deuterium is significantly different from common light hydrogen.
+The NMR frequency of deuterium is significantly different from normal hydrogen.
 Infrared spectroscopy also easily differentiates many deuterated compounds, due to the large difference in IR absorption frequency seen in the vibration of a chemical bond containing deuterium, versus light hydrogen.
 The two stable isotopes of hydrogen can also be distinguished by using mass spectrometry.